International Experience Grants

 C. A budget indicating the amount and proposed use of funds (max: $2,000); graduate students should not use this grant as a primary source of funding, and must show other sources of support.
 To create a budget see the sample budgets provided.

 D. A letter from the host organization indicating willingness to accept the student for the proposed activity, or from your project facilitator if doing honors thesis research;

 E. A letter of recommendation from an ILR faculty member.
 This letter should address the specific merits of your proposal, expected outcomes, and budget.
 Allow time for faculty to review your proposal well in advance of the deadline.
 The letter can be sent to Sevana Melikian, firstname.lastname@example.org, any time before deadline.

 F. The complete proposal application should be sent to Sevana Melikian, email@example.com, by the grant deadline.

-G. Please include in the subject line: "ILR International Grant Proposal, Spring 2014"
+G. Please include in the subject line: "ILR International Grant Proposal, Fall 2014 for Winter Travel"

 Students will be required to share a reflective summary (1-2 pages) of their project and document their experiences through photos, blogs, video clips and/or stories.
 Student documentaries will be posted on the ILR International Programs website.

 Contact: For questions regarding the application process or a proposal topic, please contact Donna Ramil, firstname.lastname@example.org, Associate Director, ILR International Programs.